raspberrypilearning/321-make-mentor-guide/en/quiz1/question_1.md

-## Reflection
+## Quick quiz

-This is an example of a reflection quiz that you would find in an Explore project.
+This is an example of a quick quiz that you would find in an Explore project.
 It is a chance to celebrate new skills and creations.

-Reflection comes at the end of the main project-making steps but before creators are encouraged to upgrade their projects.
-Reflection is an important part of learning, because it helps make new connections in your brain.
+The quick quiz comes at the end of the main project-making steps but before creators are encouraged to upgrade their projects.
+Quizzes are an important part of learning, because it helps make new connections in your brain.

 Creators answer three questions to reflect on what they've learned.